The House With 46 Chimneys: Excerpt One

 Chapter One: Friday the 8th of April 1887

-Ruby Simmonds took a last look round the kitchen.
+Ruby Simmonds took a last look around the kitchen.
 She didn’t want to have to face cook’s anger in the morning because she’d forgotten anything important.
 She especially didn’t want Rose getting into trouble because of something that wasn’t her fault.

 Being twins had advantages.
 It meant you were never lonely and Ruby thought that some of the other girls, especially some of the older ones, were sometimes very lonely.
 But it did mean that people often saw you as interchangeable.
 They would sometimes blame one sister for something the other had done.

-Rose would be the first up next morning, just as Ruby was the last to bed tonight.
+Rose would be the first up the next morning, just as Ruby was the last to bed tonight.
 She’d be awakened before 6 o’clock by a knock on their door by the junior footman.
 He was entrusted with the servants’ only alarm clock and had a list of who had to be woken up and when.
 Rose would then have to come down to clean and light the fires in the range and at the end of the kitchen.
 After that, she’d fill the coal buckets and make sure everything was ready for the house to start to come to life.

 That meant, of course, that Ruby would also be awake early.
 She shared a narrow bed with Rose.
 Most of the female servants shared rooms.
 But Ruby and Rose were just ‘wee slips of girls’, in the housekeeper’s words.
 As a result, they had the smallest room on the top floor of the rear part of the house and had to sleep in the same bed.
 At least once Rose was up, Ruby would have the bed to herself and be able to go back to sleep for a while.